 Although constructing my sculptures largely out of paper, reflects my love of collage, and working in this medium, I am remembering, that although thought of as fragile and impermanent, paper can preserve family memories, and gave my grand-parents a life line, and safe passage out of Eastern Europe.

 I began my working life as an Art Director in Advertising.
 Since then, my creative work has developed in many directions and mediums, often with graphic and drawn elements.
 Working in clay for several years, I created sculptural forms that expressed my own experiences and passions – my London life, travelling, and Arsenal, my supported football team.
 However, themes of family history, and ways of making, that begun on the MA Printmaking Course, have inspired me ever since.

 Alongside my life of making, I have been teaching Art to adults for many years.
-Primarily at Camberwell College of Art, for 20 years, and for the last 12 years, at The City Lit, London.
+Primarily at Camberwell College of Art, for 20 years, and for for many years at The City Lit, London.

 1987 Edinburgh Art Gallery